 What is Data Minimization?

 Currently, GDPR Article 5(1)(c), as well as California, Colorado, Connecticut, Utah, and Virginia state legislature all require data minimization.
-These policies instruct organizations to disclose what data they process and store, why they need access to it, and how they use it.
+These policies instruct organizations to disclose what data they process and store, why they need it, and how they use it.

 How to Minimize Your Data

-Similarly, when a person works to minimize sensitive data, they should ask, “Do we need this sensitive data to conduct business right now?
+When a person works to minimize sensitive data, they should ask, “Do we need this sensitive data to conduct business right now?
 Will we need this sensitive data to conduct business in the future?”

-If the answer is no, the sensitive data should be securely disposed of through encryption or permanent deletion.
+If the answer is no, sensitive data should be securely disposed of through encryption or permanent deletion.

 Data Masking to Improve Data Privacy